TL;DR:

 Think of it as an independent intermediary between both supply and demand parties.
 Or if we simplify this even further, an ad exchange is the eBay of programmatic digital advertising.

-Many people confuse ad exchanges with ad networks and agencies, but this comparison is far from rational.
-Just like a DSP and SSP, an ad exchange is cold-hearted machine software that does what you ask it to, rather than a business partner that helps you with advertising.
+Based on Epom observations, many people confuse ad exchanges with ad networks and agencies, but this comparison is far from rational.
+Just like a DSP and SSP, an ad exchange is cold-hearted automated machine software that does what you ask it to, rather than a business partner that helps you with advertising.

-Before we move on, it’s important to note there are different types of deals in programmatic.
-The ad exchange is what allows to set them up:
+Before we move on, it’s important to note that there are different types of deals in programmatic.
+The ad exchange is what allows us to set them up:

 The most popular, common, and discussed programmatic deal up to this point is, of course, the open auction.
 Don’t worry; we’ll discuss how every screw and bolt of the process runs a few paragraphs later.